adetokunbo/challengehub.app/_paragraphs/en/index/01-teaching-well-should-not-be-so-hard.md

 lang: en
 page_name: index
 position: 1
-heading: Focus on the question
+heading: Create and share challenges
 ---

-Create, share, and discover challenges
+Focus on the question